 In 2024, one-off expenses on EBITA-level amounted to €4.0 million (2023: one-off expenses of €2.0 million) mainly due to the €15 million cost-saving measures implemented in H2 2024.
-These included reorganization costs in Smart Vision systems for the integration in 2D Vision, restructuring costs in Smart Connectivity systems
+These included reorganization costs in Smart Vision systems for the integration in 2D Vision, restructuring costs in Smart Connectivity systems due to the centralization of fibre optic cable production in Poland, and acquisition and divestment costs.

-Amortization increased to €60.8 million (2023: €56.9 million) due to the higher amortization of capitalized R&D, as a result of increased investments in previous years and higher amortization of purchase price allocations due to acquisitions.
-Impairments amounted to €8.5 million (2023: €3.7 million) for mainly underutilized right-of-use and fibre optics network related assets.
+Amortization increased to \notin 60.8 million (2023: \notin 56.9 million) due to the higher amortization of capitalized R&D, as a result of increased investments in previous years and higher amortization of purchase price allocations due to acquisitions.
+Impairments amounted to \notin 8.5 million (2023: \notin 3.7 million) for mainly underutilized right-of-use and fibre optics network related assets.